Contact Hours2.5 Hours

 - Identify simple physical (asana) and breath (pranayama) practices first hand to recognize the possible benefits for patients

-- Explain how practices from yoga can benefit individuals with different diagnoses (using case studies or input from participants)
+- Explain how practices from yoga can benefit individuals with different diagnoses (using case studies or input from participants) to include improved function.

 - Consider how practices from yoga can help you personally stay “healthy” in mind and body as rehab professionals; i.e., prevent burnout